britram/rains-prototype/draft-trammell-rains-protocol.md

 Shards contained in Message Sections are "bare Shards".
-Since they cannot inherit any values from their contained Zone, they MUST contain the content (0), signatures (2), subject-zone (4), and context (6) keys.
+Since they cannot inherit any values from their contained Zone, they MUST contain the content (23), signatures (0), subject-zone (4), and context (6) keys.

 Shards within a Zone are "contained Shards", and can inherit values from their containing Zone.
-A contained Shard MUST contain the content (0) key, and MAY contain the signatures (2) key and shard-range (11) keys.
+A contained Shard MUST contain the content (23) key, and MAY contain the signatures (0) key and shard-range (11) keys.
 It MAY contain subject-zone (4) and context (6) keys, but in this case the values of these keys MUST be identical to the values in the containing Zone.

-The value of the content (0) key is an array of Assertion bodies as defined in {#cbor-assertion}.
+The value of the content (23) key is an array of Assertion bodies as defined in {#cbor-assertion}.

-The value of the signatures (2) key, if present, is an array of one or more Signatures as defined in {{cbor-signature}}.
+The value of the signatures (0) key, if present, is an array of one or more Signatures as defined in {{cbor-signature}}.
 If not present, the containing Zone MUST be signed.
 Signatures on a contained Shard are generated as if the inherited values are present in the Shard, whether actually present or not.